Saturday, August 10, 2019

 Our Trip to Amsterdam in the Netherlands - Part 1 of 7 - Excellent Mass Transit

-Lewis and I joined the travelers adventuring in Amsterdam.
+Lewis and I had immense fun adventuring in Amsterdam.

 The Good Country Index of 2017 awarded first-place to the Kingdom of the Netherlands.
 Last year, it was only surpassed by Finland—out of 163 countries, based on 35 criteria.
 It is a lovely place to go to.
 The cost of our 7-hour flight from JFK Airport to its capital city of Amsterdam was $219.
 Once again, Lewis and I flew on comfortably dependable Norwegian Air.
 My talented hairstylist, Dragan, texted me beforehand with an encouraging note about another client who used that airline for the same route.